Kaens/audio1sg/README.md

 Even counting how many formats it covers would be tiring, but basically I've been working over the entirety of http://modland.com/pub/modules/ .

-Please use [the latest build](https://github.com/horsicq/Detect-It-Easy/releases/tag/Beta) of DiE!
+Please use [the latest build](https://github.com/horsicq/DIE-engine/actions/) of DiE!
+(Click the latest workflow run, scroll down to the artifacts and choose yours.)

 I've made this separate from DiE for the sake of flexibility, as DiE releases are rather slow per se, and keeping its sources cloned is very storage-heavy.